 A. Among the items in the Starter Kit is a special gray iButton called the Management iButton.
 When a supervisor taps this iButton to the clock, the clock knows this person has authorization to download the data and starts emitting a Bluetooth wireless signal.
 Then the supervisor taps an icon on their smartphone, enabling the phone to receive the signal.
 The clock and the phone establish a connection and the data is downloaded to the phone.
 By the way, the latest 12,000 clock-ins and clock-outs always remain in the clock's memory, so if you lose your phone, you can recover the data.

-A. If you have Extreme Blue, it's optional.
-(Having one will allow you to back up your TimePilot data by sending the data to a cloud service like Dropbox.)
+A. If you have an Extreme Blue system (without the computer software), it's optional.
 If you have Extreme Blue Enhanced, yes, you'll need a data plan, but if you have an iPhone or Android phone, you probably already have one.
 The data collected by the TimePilot app has a very small file size, so there's probably no need to add extra gigabytes to your data plan.

-A. Yes—as long as the data from all clocks is downloaded into the same phone (for Extreme Blue) or the same database at headquarters (for Extreme Blue Enhanced).
-By the way, once you've purchased an Extreme Blue Starter Kit, extra clocks are available at $449 for one, $848 for two and $1,237 for three.
+A. Yes—as long as the data from all clocks is downloaded into the same phone (for Extreme Blue) or the same database at headquarters or in the Cloud (for Extreme Blue Enhanced).
+By the way, once you've purchased an Extreme Blue Starter Kit, extra clocks are available at $479 for one, $933 for two and $1,375 for three.
 Each extra clock comes with a mounting plate and padlock.

 A. Each Extreme Blue clock comes with a steel mounting plate that screws to a wall or other flat surface.
 The clock hooks onto the mounting plate (covering the screws) and is secured with a padlock.
 The padlock has a hardened steel shackle that's 5/16 of an inch in diameter.

 A. We don't recommend using it underwater or mounting it under a downspout, but it should be fine in rain, snow, sleet, hot or cold weather.
 (See the photo at right!)
-In testing, they've worked flawlessly in 11 F. below zero temperatures.
+In testing, they've worked flawlessly in 25 F. below zero (-31.7C) temperatures.

 A. Our testing indicates the 4 AA batteries will last for at least a year.